rd--/blksc3/md/glossary.md

 In addition there is a set of fixed size layouts, such as _1366×768_, named by display dimensions.
 The fixed size layouts are useful for seeing how programs will appear on other displays, assuming that the browser window occupies most of the display.
-The display menu can be selected using the _y_ access key.
+The display menu can be selected using the _"y"_ access key.

 ## Duplicate